Pasadena Symphony and Pops: Nicholas McGegan

+Since 2013, British conductor, Nicholas McGegan is the current conductor of the Pasadena Symphony Orchestra.

 Pasadena Youth Symphony Orchestra

 The Pasadena Symphony Association also operates the Pasadena Youth Symphony Orchestra (PYSO).
 It consists of four separate ensembles: a Wind Ensemble, String Ensemble, the Symphony Orchestra and the Philharmonic.
-The ensembles operate under the direction of Pasadena Symphony staff and conductor Jack Taylor, who conducts the Symphony Orchestra.
-While the Philharmonic is conducted by Bruce Kiesling, the Wind Ensemble is conducted by Gary Yearick, and the String Orchestra is conducted by Pin Chen.
+The ensembles operate under the direction of Pasadena Symphony staff.
+PYSO has several levels of ensembles, including the Philharmonic conducted by Chris Kim, the Sinfonia Orchestra conducted by Pin Chen, the Symphony Orchestra conducted by Jack Taylor, and the Wind Ensemble conducted by Gary Yearick.